AnttiKurittu/check/README.md

 # check.py

-<p>This is a simple script to pull information about an IP address or domain.</p>
+<p>Check.py is an extended lookup tool to pull information about an IP address or domain.</p>

-It currently does the following things:
+It currently does the following things (all or selectable):

+- Query Google Safe Browsing API for website reputation *<br>
+- Query Web Of Trust API for webiste reputation and categories *<br>
+- Query several domain- and IP blacklist sources for matches.<br>
+- Query PassiveDNS from PassiveTotal and VirusTotal * <br>
-- Query a list of malware addresses for matches<br>
+- Query VirusTotal for matches coming from target address *<br>
 - Query WHOIS for domain name and IP address<br>
-- Query PassiveDNS from PassiveTotal and VirusTotal<br>
-- Query VirusTotal for matches coming from target address<br>
-- Query spam blocklists for address
 - Query local GeoIP database<br>
+- Query spam blocklists for address<br>
 - Ping the host<br>
 - Check common ports for available services<br>
 - Try to retrieve and show HTTP headers from said ports<br>

+* Requires registration to the service and a free API key.

 # Who needs this?